CajucomW/itssamjo/README.md

 - Blogs show when logged in
 - Guide I used had a  Register functionality that I'm not sure I'll keep

-07082020
-- Fixed onSubmit and Login bug (Finally)
-- Completed Login and Logout functions
-- Need to fix Blog link when logged in to show... blogs

 ### TODO:

-- Display All Blog entries
+- Delete to show only when logged in
-- Fix Delete Function
+- Fix Delete function
 - Styling
 - Make Heroku-ready > deploy to heroku
 - Write Update operation